 Treatment of Thoracic Outlet Syndrome:

-If you suspect you may have TOS, it’s best you see a doctor right away as the condition can become severe and even life-threatening.
+If you suspect you may have TOS, you should see a doctor right away, as the condition can become severe and even life-threatening.
 Depending on the severity of your TOS, you may be prescribed to see a physical therapist regularly, or you may need surgery.

 #4: Cervical Spine Pain

-Your cervical spine is the upper spine in your neck.
-If you have muscle tension in your neck or crane your neck while running, it’s likely you may experience cervical spine pain.
+Your cervical spine is the upper portion of your spine.
+If you have muscle tension in your neck or crane your neck while running, you may experience cervical spine pain.

 Signs of Cervical Spine Pain